Skip to content

 What is the Red Cross doing in Afghanistan?

-The immediate priority is to save lives.
-The country’s health ministry has estimated that 2,000 people could be injured in the rubble.
-Afghan Red Crescent teams have had to travel by foot and via helicopter to access the most heavily impacted areas and to support search and rescue and evacuations of the injured.
+The country’s health ministry estimated that over 3,600 people could have been injured in the rubble.
+Afghan Red Crescent teams had to travel by foot and via helicopter to access the most heavily impacted areas and to support search and rescue and evacuations of the injured.

-- As well as carrying out search and rescue missions, volunteers are distributing emergency relief supplies, such as food, water and hygiene items to people who may have lost everything.
+• As well as carrying out search and rescue missions, volunteers distributed emergency relief supplies, such as food, water and hygiene items to people who may have lost everything.

-- Afghan Red Crescent Society ambulances are transporting injured people to health centres including the overwhelmed Nangarhar Regional Specialist Hospital.
+• Afghan Red Crescent Society ambulances transported injured people to health centres including the overwhelmed Nangarhar Regional Specialist Hospital.

 Through our ongoing work in the country, teams have: